ddttom/parser/TESTING.md

 - All parsers must have 100% test coverage
 - All pattern variations must be tested
 - All error conditions must be tested
-- All confidence levels must be tested

 ## Integration Testing

 Integration tests should verify:

 - Parser interactions work correctly
-- Confidence levels are used appropriately in parser selection
 - Complex patterns are handled properly

 ## Performance Testing